 Our moment of glory was organising and hosting the Club celebrations for Fifty Years of the Seven in September 2007.
 The Royal Norfolk Showground was hired for a long weekend.
 Around 700 cars attended, with owners travelling from, literally, all over the world.
 We were lucky to have Clive and Hazel Chapman as guests of honour, along with the Nearn family and Edward Lewis.
 Edward was the first person to receive a Lotus Seven.
 Having taken possession just in time to enter, and win, the 1957 Brighton Speed trial.

-We are an easy going bunch of people from all walks of life (No, not all of us are farmers).
+We are an easy going bunch of people from all walks of life.
 We meet once a month on the first Monday of the month, from 7pm onwards, at the Scole Inn, Scole, Norfolk IP21 4DR.
-Eat if you like, drink if you like and kick tyres on the light summer evenings.
+Eat or have a drink if you wish, and kick tyres on the light summer evenings.
 Why not pop along and say hello, we’ll be very glad to see you.

 Steve Wright, Norfolk Area Representative - Mobile 07789 907646

 Kingsley Young, Suffolk Area Representative - Phone number TBC